Legislature(2025 - 2026)GRUENBERG 120

 SHANNON MARTIN, Executive Director, Kenai River Sportfishing

-Association, Testified in support of Olivia Irwin to the Board
+Association, testified in support of Olivia Irwin's appointment

-the sustainability of the Kenai River and Alaska's fish
+to ensuring the sustainability of the Kenai River and Alaska's

-resources.
-Established in 1984, KRSA is Alaska's leading sport
+fish resources.
+Established in 1984, KRSA is Alaska's leading

 appointment of Olivia Irwin to the Alaska Board of Fisheries.